 To obtain the real force and torque values, each force value must be divided by the counts per force (cpf) factor, and each torque value must divided by the counts per torque (cpt) factor.
+The cpf and cpt factors can be obtained using the "set" command; refer to Section 5.8-Set Command: "set".

-For example: if a calibration reports 1,000,000 counts per N and the F, reports 4,500,000 counts, then the force applied in the Z axis is 4.5 N.
+For example: if a calibration reports 1,000,000 counts per N and the F_z reports 4,500,000 counts, then the force applied in the Z axis is 4.5 N.